 You should understand each of the three types of potential fees that you may have to pay through a Chapter 13 bankruptcy.
-Our Chapter 13 bankruptcy calculator below takes into consider each of these three fees based on where you live, but it's very important to understand these fees.
 The good news is that these fees are included in the Chapter 13 plan, but it's important to know what you are paying in that plan

 While some peopel do file a Chapter 7 bankruptcy without an attorney (also known as pro se), filing a Chapter 13 bankruptcy is far less common.
 Why?
 A Chapter 13 is more complicated, so there's more work for an attorney.
 More work for an attorney means generally higher fees.

 Pacer is a government website that provides information on bankruptcy that includes fees.
 While a Chapter 7 bankruptcy may cost $1,500 - $2,500, a Chapter 13 bankruptcy can commend $3,500 - $5,000.

 While there are also filing fees to consider, many attorneys will lump the filing fees into the total cost above.

 You may be in a district where the Chapter 13 trustee also allows a "monitoring fee".
 For example, the Orlando division allows a administrative fee of $20-$50 per month for work that is needed after the Chapter 13 payment plan is confirmed.
 Please note that these fees may be district specific, so your district may not charge these fees.